miguelito34/mse_231/mse231_a1/README.md

 ### Overview

 The proliferation of social media in today’s world allows for a number of novel social questions to be asked, particularly regarding how users interact on digital platforms.
 In this project, I explore gender homophily on Twitter by analyzing retweet trends between male and female users.
 Out of interest, I perform this analysis on two different sets of tweets: the randomly selected stream provided by Twitter and a set filtered for the word “Greta” meant to filter for tweets related to Greta Thunberg, the young environmental activist.
-Below are my approach and results.
+Below are my approach and results:

 ### Approach and Strategy